Seyronh/Diccionary/README.md

 ```
 ## Constructor
 The constructor need one argument
-* lowercase: True or False (this just convert text to lowercase before adding it to the diccionary so hello and HeLlO will be the same word)
+* lowercase: True or False (this just convert text to lowercase before adding it to the dictionary so hello and HeLlO will be the same word)

 ## Properties
 * maxid:Max number assigned to a word